elfhosted/elfhosted.com/docs/faq.md

 ### Can I get a trial?

-Most apps support trial periods - the duration varies based on how long each app may take to fully setup / test.
+No, but within 14 days, if you're legitimately unsatisfied with your purchase, and we haven't been able to resolve it for you, we'll refund you the balance of your subscription.

+### How do you justify the cost?

+Our pricing is explained in detail [here](/open/pricing/).

+Store purchases start at $9/month, which (*in New Zealand, anyway*) will get you 2 fancy coffees :coffee: or 1 fancy beer :beer:

+Any store purchase carries with it the potential overhead of a support request, which costs our staff / volunteers their personal time and attention, and the base price reflects not only the infrastructure cost, but also product development / maintenance, and support overheads.

 ## General

 ### Can I get SSH access?

-* Short answer: No, but you can use [FileBrowser][filebrowser]'s console for limited CLI commands like moves and unpacks
+* Short answer: No, but you can use [ElfTerm][elfterm] for limited CLI commands like moves and unpacks
 * Long answer: Our services run within a Kubernetes microservices-based environment, every app is a separate container, so there's nothing to SSH **into**.

 ### Can I use rclone?

 Yes!
 We use rclone extensively for our "BYOS" design.
 If you need long-term, permanent rclone mount, then buy a compatible storage mount from the store, and we'll mount it to `/storage`.

-If you just need temporary / occasional rclone move data around, then see [how to use rclone][/how-to/use-rclone/].
+If you just need temporary / occasional rclone move data around, then see [how to use rclone](/how-to/use-rclone/).

 ## Apps

-### Can I download torrents from public trackers?

-{% include 'faq_public_trackers.md' %}

 ### Can I access my services without SSO?